 We also make it easy to report any bullying directly within Facebook or Instagram.
 You can always send our team an anonymous report from a post, comment, story or DM on Facebook or Instagram.

 We have a team who reviews these reports 24/7 around the world in 50+ languages, and we’ll remove anything that’s abusive or bullying.
 These reports are always anonymous.

-We have a guide on Facebook that can help lead you through the process of dealing with bullying -- or what to do if you see someone else being bullied.
+On Facebook, we have a guide that can help lead you through the process of dealing with bullying -- or what to do if you see someone else being bullied.
 On Instagram, we also have a Parent’s Guide that provides recommendations for parents, guardians and trusted adults on how to navigate cyberbullying, and a central hub where you can learn about our safety tools.

 We encourage people to report accounts to us that may break our rules.
 You can do this through the support pages on our Help Center or through the in-Tweet reporting mechanism by clicking on the “Report a Tweet” option.

 4. I’m experiencing cyberbullying, but I’m afraid to talk to my parents about it.
 How can I approach them?

 If you are experiencing cyberbullying, speaking to a trusted adult – someone you feel safe talking to – is one of the most important first steps you can take.